deathworlders/online/content/books/deathworlders/chapter-90-the-coming-fire.md

 …And that thought, for whatever reason, was what made it all finally *land.*

 It was like, sitting there with Cimbrean’s usual nightly rains drumming on the skylight the way it always did, suddenly something went *click* in Julian’s mind and he finally *got it.* Like just for a second he felt every single soul, every single life and story that was *ending* now, ending hopelessly.
-Even if they somehow miraculously saved one in ten, despite the best estimate yet being one in *twenty*…Even then, there would be more people than not who’d look up to see the sky burn, and leave no legacy at all.
+Even if they somehow miraculously saved one in ten, despite the best estimate yet being one in *twenty…*

+Even then, there would be more people than not who’d look up to see the sky burn, and leave no legacy at all.
 And those that *did* escape would all leave people behind.
 Nobody was getting out of this unharmed.

 Whole cultures would be gone, soon.
 What would become of his grandfather’s people?
 Or his grandmother’s?
 How much of them would survive?
 How much of *anyone* would survive?